Fyphen1223/TsumiLink/README.md

 Fast, easy-to-use, reliable, feature-rich Lava/NodeLink compatible client.

-NOT WELL-DOCUMENTED, BE CAREFUL WHEN YOU USE THIS CLIENT.
+Document released, check it out with the link in the description.
+STILL NOT WELL-DOCUMENTED, BE CAREFUL WHEN YOU USE THIS CLIENT.
 YOU MIGHT NEED TO LOOK THE CODE TO REALIZE WHAT THE CODE IS DOING.

 # How to install